Which classification marking appears at the bottom of the first page and provides details about the classification?

 Prepare for the Marking Special Categories of Classified Information Test.
 Learn with multiple-choice questions and detailed explanations.
 Enhance your understanding of classified information protection protocols.

 The classification marking that appears at the bottom of the first page and provides details about the classification is known as the classification line.
-This marking includes important information such as the classification level (e.g., Confidential, Secret, or Top Secret), the authority for classification, and the date of declassification.
+This marking is crucial as it states the level of classification (such as Confidential, Secret, or Top Secret) and includes any applicable classification guidance, the declassification date, and the agency's identifier.

 Subscribe